-South Carolina law requires every business with four or more employees to purchase workers' compensation insurance.
+South Carolina state law requires every business with four or more employees to purchase workers' compensation insurance.
 This policy covers the cost of medical treatment and lost wages for workers who are injured on the job.

-In South Carolina, businesses with four or more employees are required to carry workers’ compensation insurance.
 That includes full-time employees, part-time employees, and family members who work for the business (unpaid or paid).
 This is true for nonprofit organizations as well.

 Sole proprietors, partners, independent contractors, and members of a limited liability company (LLC) are not required to carry workers' comp for themselves, but they can still choose to buy coverage.